 connect

 Connects to a remote computer.

 enroll

 Sets up a password used to implement a secure communication

 channel.

 getty

 Sets the characteristics of ports.

 mesg

 Permits or refuses write messages.

-no
+no Or affirmer and the design of the section of

-Configures network options.
+a de less Configures network options.

-pdelay
+pdelay Enables as reports the sucilability of delayed losis parts

-Enables or reports the availability of delayed login ports.
+ndiachla Enables or reports the availability of delayed login ports.

-pdisable

-Disables login ports.
+pdisable Disables login ports.

-penable
+penable Disables login ports.

 Enables or reports the availability of login ports.

 phold

-Disables or reports the availability of login ports on hold.
+bee . e Disables or reports the availability of login ports on hold.

 pshare

 Enables or reports the availability of shared login ports.

 rdist

 Maintains identical copies of files on multiple hosts.

 rdump

 Backs up files onto a remote machine's device.

 wall

 Writes a message to all users that are logged in.

 write

 Sends messages to other users on the system.

 writesrv

 Allows users to send messages to and receive messages from a

 remote system.